mbzshajib/mbzshajib.github.io-old/about.md

 ### **Summary**

-Working in the fintech industry, cryptography, and payment ecosystem for more than eight years, and gained proficiency in designing, building scalable systems with agility.
+Working in the fintech and payment industry for more than eight years, and gained proficiency in designing, building scalable systems with agility.
 I am very passionate to apply my acquired engineering knowledge and solve critical business and social problems which will add value to society and help people to have a better life.